 Failure to comply with any or all of the above requirements or refusal to provide the required information is sufficient grounds for sanctions for the offending club including match forfeiture, disqualification, and/or monetary fines.
-Recommended Fines shall be as follows:
+Recommended fines shall be as follows:

-- First offence is written warning
+- First offense is written warning

-Further infractions shall be sent to TRU Disciplinary Committee or RRRC Competitions Committee as appropriate
+Further infractions shall be sent to TRU Disciplinary Committee or RRRC Competitions Committee as appropriate.

 The below safety guidelines are for teams and tournaments and are supplied to ensure player and participant welfare in and around sanctioned events.